Our Yoga Classes

 BEGINNER?
 Consider starting here!
 The perfect class for those new to practice AND yogis who want to dive into the fundamentals of asana (physical postures), pranayama (breathwork), and meditation.

-Therapeutic Power Flow Yoga
+Power Flow Yoga

-All-Levels Yoga Flow, or Vinyasa
+Yoga Flow, or Vinyasa

 NOTE: Students are NOT required to sign up for regular classes in advance, but we recommend doing so to ease check-in at the studio and to ensure that you have a spot.
 Purchases are non-refundable.
 If you pre-register for a class and find that you will be unable to attend, please email us; if you have not arrived by 5 minutes before the start of class your spot may be given to another student.
-Please see the Pricing & Policies page for additional info.
+Please see Pricing & Policies for additional info.